-Horizontal equity - taxpayers in similar circumstances should be treated in a similar way (ensured mainly by accurate property valuations undertaken in a consistent manner, their classification into homogenous property classes and the right of appeal against valuation).

-Vertical equity - taxpayers with greater capacity to pay should pay more taxes (the rationale applies for the use of progressive and proportional income taxation; it implies a "relativity" dimension to the fairness of the tax burden).
+Horizontal equity - ratepayers in similar situations should pay similar amounts of rates (ensured mainly by accurate property valuations, undertaken in a consistent manner, their classification into homogenous property classes and the right of appeal against valuation).
+Vertical equity - those who are better off should pay more rates than those worse off (the rationale applies for the use of progressive and proportional income taxation.
+It implies a "relativity" dimension to the fairness of the tax burden).